Research and Evaluation

 OUR RESEARCH

 Early in the development of the Dignity Index, we knew we wanted to root our efforts in rigorous research.
 The concepts underpinning the Dignity Index draw from the work of conflict resolution expert Donna Hicks, and the first introduction of the Dignity Index to the public involved a Pilot Project partnership with researchers at the University of Utah.
-Since then, we have tested key assumptions by convening a National Citizens Panel and we are in the midst of undertaking the first-of-its kind national survey on dignity to be included in our annual report on Dignity in America.
+Since then, we have tested key assumptions by convening a National Citizens Panel and we released the 2026 Dignity Barometer, a first-of-its kind national survey on dignity in March 2026.
+An annual report on Dignity in America, including data from the 2026 Dignity Barometer, will be released in July 2026.

 Sound research is important because it establishes formally what we’ve seen firsthand – people of different political backgrounds can agree on what constitutes dignity and contempt – regardless of whether they have the same background or perspective as the speaker.
 It seems difficult to believe in a time of great polarization, but our research shows that agreement on dignity and contempt can be the building blocks to achieving our goals of easing divisions, preventing violence, and solving problems.